adelaidemicroscopy/adelaidemicroscopy.github.io/pages/stardist-train-model.md

-# Set-up StarDist for model training on local GPU
+# Training your StarDist 2D or 3D model on local GPU

 ```{Admonition} Note
 :class: important